The Davis Download

 - Yogurtland Wednesday’s!
 Swing by Yogurtland at Harbor/Baker and get a cool treat!
 Tell the cashier you’re with Davis – and our school will receive a kickback.
 Promo is every Wednesday.
 Tell your friends and neighbors too, every cool treat for Davis helps Davis Magnet!

 - Amazon!
 Amazon shoppers – Go to Smile.Amazon.com and select “Davis PTA” as your Charity Group to support.
 Then shop like normal!
 Amazon will donate a 1% back to Davis on any items purchased through ‘Amazon Smile’ that are marked ‘eligible for donation’.
 Easy way to help support Davis while online shopping with Amazon!
 Know of an avid Amazon shopper?
 Let them know too, every penny raised supports Davis Magnet School.

 - Ralph’s: Register your Ralphs Reward Card # at Ralphs.com, under ‘Community Rewards’ and then select Davis PTA as your charity!
 Then grocery shop and ‘swipe your rewards card/enter your phone number for rewards’ like normal!
 You will still earn personal rewards from Ralphs, plus Davis will earn 1% back on all purchases!

 School Site Council:

-- We met as a committee on March 30 to review our school's Comprehensive School Safety Plan.
-Our next meeting is May 11.
+- Our last meeting of the school year was on May 11.
 Thank you to our parents and staff for serving on this important committee.